-I'll give you my reasons.
-I have many, many friends in Politics.
+DON CORLEONE I'll give you my reasons.
+I have

+many, many friends i Politics.
 But they wouldn't be so friendly if my business was narcotics instead of gambling.
 They think gambling is something like liquor, a harmless vice...and they think narcotics is dirty business.